nikitavoloboev/data/anki/Anki.md

 # Anki
 Anki is an awesome app that uses [spaced repetition learning](http://www.wikiwand.com/en/Spaced_repetition) to memorise and learn things efficiently.

-I am still yet to start using it well to fit in my workflow but I will be sharing the cards I have made with the app [here](https://github.com/nikitavoloboev/anki-decks).
+I am still yet to start using it well to fit in my workflow but I will be sharing the cards I have made with the app in this wiki here.

 ## Tips
 - Review all cards every day, not just one topic.
 Ensure that you're not hitting the "Review limit" on a deck